What are the entry requirements to travel to the Galapagos Islands?

 We will continue to operate with a reduced guest to guide ratio (11.2 guests for every guide) in the Galapagos Islands.

-Our inflatable crafts (dinghies) are cleared for a specific number of passengers; nevertheless, we’ve always used this equipment bellow the maximum recommended capacity.
+Our inflatable crafts (dinghies) are cleared for a specific number of passengers; nevertheless, we’ve always used this equipment below the maximum recommended capacity.
 Taking this into consideration, tailoring the occupancy to current needs has not been a challenge for us.
 Our occupancy exceeds the recommended space allowance during operation and will enable physical distancing during transportation and activities.

 The numerous team members at each of our hotels (Casa Gangotena, Mashpi Lodge, and the Finch Bay Galapagos Hotel) will participate in a strict screening process upon entering each facility.
 In addition to this, they’ll be undergoing medical evaluations at regular intervals.
 Proper physical distancing, and the use of personal protective equipment (PPE) like face masks, and gloves will be standard.
 Each hotel’s dining and bar areas will have proper disinfection stations for our guests.
 Also, since the focus of our products has always been oriented towards boutique, non-massive facilities, ample spaces are guaranteed.
 Ventilation systems will incorporate ultraviolet filters and ozone-based cleaning equipment.
 Along with this, personnel will be trained in the proper use of handheld screening devices.